Pells Pool: History

 The Pells outdoor swimming baths in Lewes is the oldest documented fresh or spring water public pool in the United Kingdom that is still running.
-The baths were established by public subscription in 1860 and built in 1861, and originally had two pools alongside each other—a subscription bath and a public bath, that was free.
+The baths were established by public subscription in 1860 and built in 1861, and originally had two pools alongside each other—a subscription bath, and a public bath that was free.
 The current pool is set within the brick-lined subscription bath, with the lawn alongside it where the free baths were.
 The land on which they were constructed, the Town Brook, was originally gifted to the townspeople of Lewes in May 1603 by John Rowe, a local lawyer.
 The original document (with the James I of England wax seal) is in the vaults of the local Town Hall.

 In the mid-19th century, those in charge of the Borough of Lewes sought to create a public swimming baths, drawing the water, then as now, from the spring water under the land.
-By public subscription, 442 pounds 5 shillings and 6 pence was raised, and donors included many of the town’s leading citizens, including both local MPs, Baxters print works, and Harveys and Beards brewers.
+By public subscription, 442 pounds 5 shillings and 6 pence was raised, and donors included many of the town’s leading citizens, including local MPs, Baxters print works, and Harveys and Beards breweries.
 Those donating £5 or more were given lifetime free admission to the pool, then known as the Lewes Swimming Baths.

 As recorded in the Lewes Town Book from 1860: